heptarch/heptarch.github.io/about.md

 inward to infinity.
 That's the shape of the universe itself.
 There's a constant pressure, pushing toward pattern.
 A tendency in matter to evolve into ever more complex forms.
-It's a kind of pattern gravity, a holy greening power we call viriditas, and it is the driving force in the cosmos.
+It's a kind of pattern gravity, a holy greening power we call <i>viriditas</i>, and it is the driving force in the cosmos.
 Life, you see… <br>

 <br>